the science of journaling

 The honest answer is that no head-to-head randomised controlled trial has ever directly compared morning journaling to evening journaling on a cognitive or wellbeing endpoint.
 None.
 The literature people gesture at is parallel evidence from four nearby fields, chronobiology, sleep-dependent memory consolidation, the worry-postponement tradition, and one polysomnography study at Baylor.
 Read together it tilts modestly toward evening.

-This is a -pillar post about what the indirect evidence actually says: one polysomnography study at Baylor, the cortisol awakening response, sleep-dependent memory consolidation, and a 1983 worry-postponement protocol that anticipated the bedtime journal by forty years.
+This is a science-pillar post about what the indirect evidence actually says: one polysomnography study at Baylor, the cortisol awakening response, sleep-dependent memory consolidation, and a 1983 worry-postponement protocol that anticipated the bedtime journal by forty years.

 the question has no rct